hiveot/hub/bindings/weather/README.md

 ## Summary

-The open-meteo integration requests the current weather for configured locations and publishes events on changes to environmental data.
+This integration requests the current weather for configured locations and publishes events on changes to environmental data.

-This supports tracking the following parameters for select locations:
+This periodically reads the current and forecasted weather for configured locations and weather provider.

+Supported providers:
+- Open-Meteo
+- Weather Underground [todo]
+- Environment Canada [todo]

+Current weather information includes:
 - temperature
 - relative humidity
 - atmospheric pressure at sea level for the locations
 - wind direction
 - wind speed
 - alerts

+- Forcast weather information includes:
 - short term forecast

 Configurations for: